When does conversation begin?

 (I know that is much easier said than done, which is why I’ll be creating some content on how to overcome the mental roadblocks we torment ourselves with.
 Check back for when I release it)

-Transition straight from salutations to gradually drawing the other person out with the aforementioned questions.
+The next step is to transition straight from salutations to gradually drawing the other person out with the aforementioned questions.
 During this exchange, try to discern when either of you are running out of things to say or are losing interest.

 Just before the line of dialogue is about to become stale, swing to a different (yet related) subject.
 Just as you were earlier prospecting for questions to open them up, now you are prospecting for deeper shared interests, experiences or opinions.